12q1/local_docs/words/accrued.md

-# accrued
+# Accrued

 ---
-## Verb #verb
+#verb
 - **To increase, to rise**
 - **To reach or come to by way of increase; to arise or spring up because of growth or result, especially as the produce of money lent.**
 - **To be incurred as a result of the passage of time.**
  - _Example: The monthly financial statements show all the actual but only some of the accrued expenses._
 - **To [[accumulate]]**
  - _Example: He has accrued nine sick days._
 - **To become an enforceable and permanent right.**
 ---